|

 are encouraged to attend Heartland's monthly referee meetings!
 Join us to learn tips and

-tricks for ARs and Referees, fun games, vital information, and fabulous prizes!
+for ARs and Referees, fun games, vital information, and fabulous prizes!
 Parents are always welcome.

 Wednesday, March 15